Frequently Asked QuestionsAugust 23, 2023

 - Landed Immigrant (permanent residence) documents

-- Parent’s work permit (that states you are allowed to work in Manitoba), Child’s student/visitor permit, proof of address within the WSD boundaries, and proof of valid medical coverage
+- Parent’s work permit (that states you are allowed to work in Manitoba), Child’s student/visitor permit and proof of address within the WSD boundaries.

-- Study Permit (that states you are allowed to study in Manitoba), proof of enrolment and payment for courses, Child’s student/visitor permit, proof of address within the WSD boundaries, and proof of valid medical coverage
+- Study Permit (that states you are allowed to study in Manitoba), proof of enrolment and payment for courses, Child’s student/visitor permit and proof of address within the WSD boundaries.

 - Refugee Status: Refugee Protection Claimant Document

-Note: if you have none of the above but have made application for permanent residency, you are considered a visitor and therefore must pay tuition fees and have private health medical coverage.
+Note: if you have none of the above but have made application for permanent residency, you are considered a visitor and therefore must pay tuition fees.

 We live within WSD boundaries.
 Do my children need to go to the school within the catchment area where we live?